core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

 * The Volt-Ampere-reactive.  {{IEC-80000-6}} item 6-60.b defines the
-  var (volt ampere reactive) as an alternative (and fully equivalent) unit to VA specifically for reactive power (with the primary unit VA).
-It is not presently known to this author how the upcoming revision of IEC 80000-6 will update this, but it has became clear that there is strong interest in using this unit specifically for the imaginary content of complex power, reactive power {{IEEE-1459}}.
+  var (volt ampere reactive) as an alternative (and fully equivalent) unit to VA specifically for reactive power (with the primary unit VA); it has became clear that there is strong interest in using this unit specifically for the imaginary content of complex power, i.e., reactive power {{IEEE-1459}}.

 The unit "degrees" is in wide use in practice for plane angles (as